 The SSID on which Sentry is enabled requires a mobile device to be enrolled in any one of an organization's SM networks before granting the device access to connect to the SSID.
 If the device is not enrolled in an existing SM network, the user is prompted with a click to accept message that will enroll the device into the SM network as well as provide any configuration profiles and required apps previously configured.

-View the System Manager Sentry enrollment deep dive article for more information including configuration information.
+View the Endpoint Management enrollment deep dive article for more information including configuration information.

 Using the oAuth protocol, Meraki MR access points are able to authenticate users via a sign-on splash page for network access control.
 View the Google Sign-in deep dive article for more information including configuration information.